UsefGamal/LibraryManagmentSystem/README.md

 # Library Managment System

-A lightweight library management system built in .NET 5.0 with Entity Framework Core.
+A lightweight library management system built in .NET Core 1.0 with Entity Framework Core.
 Enables library administrators to manage Library Assets, Patrons, and Branches with basic functionality.

 ------------------------------------------------------------------------------------------------------------